 1

 Step 1: Understand the role of hormones in the body.
-Hormones are chemical messengers secreted by endocrine glands that regulate various physiological processes by binding to specific receptors on target cells.
+Hormones are chemical messengers that regulate various physiological processes by interacting with target cells.

 Verified video answer for a similar problem: